DE 25-IB53 2025-10-20

 Plain-English summary

-The Village responded with an affidavit from the Town Chair attesting that the notice had been posted on September 11, 2025 (more than seven days in advance), and that the notice included agendas for both the September 22 and September 29 meetings.
-The Village explained that the September 22 meeting needed to be rescheduled because of a holiday, and the notice reflected that.
+The Village responded through counsel with an affidavit from the Town Chair.
+It said the notice was posted on the bulletin board on September 11, 2025 (more than seven days ahead), that it included agendas for both the September 22 and September 29 meetings, and that the September 22 meeting was rescheduled due to a holiday.

 The AG split the analysis:

-So the rescheduling itself was not the violation; the inadequate posted notice was.
+The rescheduling itself was not the problem; the unclear posted notice was.

 What this means for you